Chapter 4. Searching Identity Management entries from the command line

 4.1.
 Overview of listing IdM entries

-ipa *-find commands, which can help you to search for a particular type of IdM entries.
+ipa *-find commands to help you to search for particular types of IdM entries.

 To list all the